Controlling pests and weeds

 Weed killer is not always needed

-These are a few ideas for controlling pests in your garden without resorting to pesticides:
+These are a few ideas for controlling pests in your garden without using pesticides:

 - you can pick slugs and other pests off plants by hand

-- try pulling up weeds, rather than reaching for the pesticides
+- try pulling up weeds instead of using pesticides

 - you can use beer traps to catch slugs

 - covering young plants at night can protect them from pests